 Chile Chico is in Chile, and you will need to cross the border, so remember to carry your passport.
 Chile is also more strict on fresh produces being brought into their border.
 Ensure you aren’t carrying a lot of fresh food (like fruits etc.) that you might have got for cooking in El Chalten.

 Buses arrive at the Central bus station near the ranger station.
-They often drop you first at the ranger station for a safety briefing.
+They often drop you first at the ranger post for a safety briefing.ย

 You can buy tickets at Rancho Grande Hostel or the Central bus station.
 The ticket booths at the bus terminal open at specific hours, so remember to check.
 We just got ours at the hostel since we are just staying nearby.